nsg/ansible-graphite/README.md

 This role installs graphite, I choose to install graphite from pip because the packages in the distributions repositories are old and features are missing.
 I’m using apt/yum when possible.

-NOTE: This is mostly tested on debian, it installs and runs on redhat but I have not used it on a redhat system.

 Requirements
 ------------